Zhaohl2017/sharing/mybank/README.md

 # Read me for all the 3 projects

-These projects created under Spring Boot framework &MySQL database.
+These projects created under Spring Boot framework & MySQL database.

 ## 1. batch-job